KalebKE/FSensor/README.md

 * Provides IMU sensor fusion backed estimations of device orientation in the complimentary and Kalman varieties
 * Provides estimations of linear acceleration (linear acceleration = acceleration - gravity) in the averaging filter and sensor fusion varieties

+# FSensor V2.x
+FSensor has some breaking API changes for v2.0.

+* The output is returned in the format of SensorManager.getOrientation() so the sensors can be swapped directly with existing Android implementations.
+* RxJava has been removed as a dependency in favor of FSensor's own simple Observer known as SensorSubject.

+There is also a bug fix for the fused sensors where the 'handed-ness' of the Z-axis (azimuth) was reveresed and the order of rotation on the integrations wasn't correct.
+These issues have been resolved and corner case rotations should work as expected.

 ## Get FSensor

 In the project level build.gradle: